CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/ssh/sshsessiondetails.md

 ## Summary

-The data type representing configuration for executing ssh commands on a specified host.
+The data type representing configuration for executing SSH commands on a specified host.

 | | |
 |-|-|